buzzdecafe/buzzdecafe.github.com/_posts/2016-02-05-exceptional-composition.md

 The usual JavaScript caveats apply; The second function *must* return the same type as the first function.
 It is up to the user to enforce this, since JavaScript will offer no help in this regard.
-And, fo course, the syntax is nowhere near as nice as OCaml's.
+And, of course, the syntax is nowhere near as nice as OCaml's.
 And it's unlikely there is any performance benefit to this approach in JavaScript, but there definitely is an advantage in OCaml.